Scalextrix/SolarCoin-Raspberry-Pi-Node/StorageonUSBforROKOS.md

 1) Insert a clean new USB drive into your RPI3b
 ROKOS is a Jessie 8 variant and it has auto mounting of the USB drive.

-2) Note the folder by checking
+2) Note the folder by checking:

 >$cd /media/usb